albertoruiz/easyVision/README.md

         $ cd easyVision/packages
         $ make

-    The optional packages (imagproc-gpu, contrib, or opencv) may fail, but the basic system will be correctly installed if "ev-apps-0.1.0" is shown by
+    The basic system will be correctly installed if "ev-apps-0.1.0" is shown by

         $ ghc-pkg list